Half Man (TV series): Production

+Development

 The series was announced by BBC One in February 2024.
 It has Richard Gadd as writer and executive producer.
-Alexandra Brodski and Eshref Reybrouck are attached to direct.
-The series comes from Mam Tor Productions with Tally Garner and Morven Reid executive producers for Mam Tor alongside Gaynor Holmes for the BBC and Gavin Smith for BBC Scotland.
-Wendy Griffin is producer.
+Alexandra Brodski and Eshref Reybrouck directed three episodes each.
+The series came from the London-based Mam Tor Productions and Thistledown Pictures with Tally Garner and Morven Reid executive producers for Mam Tor alongside Gaynor Holmes for the BBC and Gavin Smith for BBC Scotland.
+Wendy Griffin served as a producer.
 In June 2024, HBO joined the project.
 In November 2024, the project was revealed to have the title Half Man with filming scheduled to commence in Scotland in 2025.
+Gadd has described the series, previously titled Lions, as being about a pair of brothers.
+Gadd wrote the role of Niall with Jamie Bell in mind, but had not intended to play Ruben himself until Bell convinced him to.

+Casting

 Richard Gadd and Jamie Bell were confirmed in the lead roles in November 2024.
-In February 2024, Mitchell Robertson, Stuart Campbell, Neve McIntosh, Marianne McIvor, Charlie De Melo, Bilal Hasna, Julie Cullen, Amy Manson, Philippine Velge, Stuart McQuarrie, Piers Ewart, Scot Greenan, Charlotte Blackwood, and Calum Manchip joined the cast.
+In February 2025, Mitchell Robertson, Stuart Campbell, Neve McIntosh, Marianne McIvor, Charlie De Melo, Bilal Hasna, Julie Cullen, Amy Manson, Philippine Velge, Stuart McQuarrie, Piers Ewart, Scot Greenan, Charlotte Blackwood, and Calum Manchip joined the cast.

+Filming

-Filming began in February 2025.
+Principal photography began in February 2025.
 Filming locations include Glasgow, Scotland.
 In July 2025, it was revealed that filming had been wrapped.

+Episodes

+In the scenes from the wedding day intercut with episodes from the past, one can see people from Niall's life among the guests, including his mother, Joanna, Ava, and Gus.